 One of the many strategies that you may consider is to exercise some or all of your incentive stock options early.
 How early depends on many factors, but earlier than a faced expiration date.

 The Allure of Waiting to Exercise Incentive Stock Options

 It’s understandable if you feel tempted to wait as long as possible to exercise your incentive stock options.
 When you do exercise, you create a taxable event.

-The tax implications could include alternative minimum tax (AMT), ordinary income tax, and long-term capital gains tax.
+The tax implications could include alternative minimum tax (AMT), ordinary income tax, and long-term capital gains tax, among others.
 A pending tax bill and the uncertainty associated with tax may dissuade many people from taking action.

 Waiting until your incentive stock options expire might also look like an attractive approach if you want certainty.
-If you exercise early, there is that “what if” question of, what if the value of your ISOs goes up?
-This encourages many people to wait until they simply can’t wait anymore because of an approaching expiration date.
+This encourages some people to wait until they simply can’t wait anymore because of an approaching expiration date.

-Dealing with your options doesn’t need to be this way, where you wait until the last second and then face a high-pressure situation to act fast before the incentive stock options expire.
-Implementing a different strategy and exercising incentive stock options early might be a better option.
+Dealing with your ISOs doesn’t need to be this way, where you wait until the last second and then face a high-pressure situation to act fast before the incentive stock options expire.
+Implementing a different strategy and exercising incentive stock options early might be an option to consider.

 Let’s explore a few reasons to consider exercising early.